parrt/msds501/notes/programming.md

 Counting the number of elements uses the `+` operator with the previous accumulated value and a fixed 1 value instead of the next element in the sequence.

 We can update multiple running accumulated values, not just one.
 For example, let's say we wanted to count the number of even and odd values in a sequence.
-We need two accumulator values, both starting at zero but the pattern is the same:
+We need two accumulator values, both starting at zero, but the pattern is the same:

 <img src=images/accumulator-even-odd.png width=320>

 The `+1` indicates an "add one to accumulated value" operation applied at each step.

 ### Merge